All Episodes

 And the fans showed up in great numbers.

-I remember during the uh the whole the whole baseball thing, there wasn't a lot of enmity against Mark McGuire or Clemens.
+I remember during the whole baseball thing, there wasn't a lot of enmity against Mark Maguire or Clemens.

 The people that were really people were getting mad at was the media.

-The media were they were positioning themselves as these uh morally perfect people that were judging everybody else, Who probably could not have withstood a similar investigation into themselves.
+The media were positioning themselves as these morally perfect people that were judging everybody else who probably could not have withstood a similar investigation into them, themselves.

 But here they were passing judgment.